 - Night workers in the transport industry are limited to ten hours in 24.

-2.3 Night workers are entitled to a health assessment before being required to perform night work.
+Workers are entitled to a health assessment before being required to perform night work

-- 16 to 18 year olds should not normally be allowed to work nights.
+- 16-18 year olds should not normally be allowed to work nights.

 - Adolescent workers are entitled to a health and capacities assessment, which covers the worker's physical and psychological abilities to do the work.